metablaster/WindowsFirewallRuleset/docs/README.md

     For more information why this is necessary see [FAQ](FAQ.md)

-14. If you encounter errors, you can either ignore errors or update script that produced the error then re-run that specific script once again later.
+14. If you encounter errors, you can either ignore errors or update script that produced the error then rerun that specific script once again later.

 15. When done you might want to adjust some of the rules in Local Group Policy, not all rules are enabled by default or you might want to toggle default Allow/Block behavior.\